compscidictator/Buddy-JS-SDK/README.md

 These release notes are for the 2.0 Preview release of the Buddy Platform SDK.

-Please refer to [docs.buddyplatform.com]http://docs.buddyplatform.com for more details on the SDK You can also visit [buddypreview.com]http://buddypreview.com for more details on the Buddy Platform Version 2 Preview Release.
+Please refer to [Buddy Developer Docs]http://dev.buddyplatform/home/docs for more details on the SDK You can also visit [buddypreview.com]http://buddypreview.com for more details on the Buddy Platform Version 2 Preview Release.